You are here:

 Requirements

-• The tax debtor is usually the supplier, who then passes the costs on to the consumer via the electricity price in the bill.
+• The tax debtor is usually the supplier, who then passes on the costs to the consumer via the electricity price in the bill.

 • have consumed your self-generated electricity and